All You Need to Know about FDA Form 483 and Warning Letter

-What is FDA Form 483 observation?
+What is FDA Form 483 Observation?

 The FDA sends an FDA Form 483 Observation, also referred to as “inspectional observation” or “Form 483,” to highlight any potential regulatory violations found during a routine inspection.
 The FDA Form 483 Observation can relate to the company’s facility, equipment, processes, controls, products, employee practices, or records.

-An FDA Form 483 is issued to firm management after an inspection when an investigator(s) has observed any conditions that, in their judgment, may constitute violations of the Food Drug and Cosmetic (FD&C) Act and related Acts.
+An FDA Form 483 is issued to company management after an inspection when an investigator(s) has observed any conditions that, in their judgment, may constitute violations of the Food Drug and Cosmetic (FD&C) Act and related Acts.
 FDA investigators are trained to ensure that each observation noted on the FDA Form 483 is clear, specific, and significant.
 Observations are made when the investigator’s judgment, conditions, or practices observed would indicate that any food, drug, device, or cosmetic has been adulterated or is being prepared, packed, or held under conditions whereby it may become adulterated or rendered injurious to health.

-What is the purpose of an FDA Form 483?
+What is the Purpose of an FDA Form 483?

 The purpose of the FDA Form 483 is to notify the company’s management of objectionable conditions.
 After an inspection, the FDA Form 483 is presented and discussed with the company’s senior management.
 Before leaving the facility, the inspector will submit any FDA Form 483 Observations.
 Upon receipt of the FDA Form 483 Observations, the company has 15 days to respond.
 Companies are encouraged to respond to the FDA Form 483 in writing with their corrective action plan and implement it expeditiously.